Downing Point Battery: Battery specification

 In June 1917 the two 4.7 inch guns were transferred to the battery on Inchcolm Island and replaced with two QF 12-pounder 18 cwt naval guns taken from the island.
-These 12-pounder guns could fire a 5kg shell out to a range of 8.5km.
+These 12-pounder guns could fire a 5 kg shell out to a range of 8.5 km.

-A thin promontory of rock runs to the East from gun emplacements, this promontory housed two Defence Electric Lights - powerful searchlights designed to illuminate targets for the guns at night.
+A thin promontory of rock runs to the East from gun emplacements, this promontory housed two Defence Electric Lights – powerful searchlights designed to illuminate targets for the guns at night.
 One DEL was of the kind where the light could be moved to follow a target; the other produced a fixed beam, illuminating an area of water on which the guns were already pre-ranged.

 The battery was manned by men of the Forth Royal Garrison Artillery and Royal Engineers.

 It was important to ensure that coast defence batteries were not put out of action by enemy troops landing and attacking them from the landward side.
 The Downing Point battery was surrounded by both a plain wire fence and a barbed wire entanglement that ran out onto the beach along the northern side.
 There were also four blockhouses within the perimeter.

 The battery was further defended by an outer perimeter of six blockhouses positioned between 250 and 400m from the battery.
 The blockhouses were built of wood with pitched wood and felt roofs, internally there was a stove and bunks for 10 men.
 The blockhouses were made bulletproof with the addition of a sandbag wall placed approximately one metre away from the wooden structure.